Most Famous Residents: Queen Anne Boleyn, Queen Anne of Cleves. Hever Castle Hotel near London Read more [...]

-Meghan Markle will leave Cliveden House, near Windsor, on the morning of Saturday 19th May, for her wedding to Prince Harry having spend her last night as a single woman there.
+Meghan Markle left Cliveden House, near Windsor, on the morning of Saturday 19th May, for her wedding to Prince Harry having spend her last night as a single woman there.
 We can’t be sure how much time she spent considering her accommodation options in the area but whichever way the highly glamorous Cliveden House was an excellent choice.

 From April to October on Thursdays and Sundays the doors of, at least part of the magnificent property, are open to the admiring gaze of the public, while all year round its beautifully manicured grounds are also on display until evening.

 It also possesses the sort of dubious glamour that is irresistible to many visitors, for you can not mention Clivedon House without making reference to one of the most famous ever scandals in British Political history, the so called Profumo affair of the 1960s, an affair which ended the career of John Profumo and ultimately Harold Macmillan’s Conservative government.

 Such is the notoriety of Cliveden for this story alone that it tends to overshadow its enormous success as a luxury castle hotel.
 Since opening its doors to the public in 1985 it regularly appears in lists of the world’s best hotels and has a wealth of facilities to compliment its consistently high levels of service and comfort.
 And of course the whole property oozes the kind of style and class that they don’t make much of anymore.